-- Staff members are required to put safeguards in place to protect patients' information. - Oral patient information: - ✓ No professional conversations in public areas (ex: cafeteria, elevators); - Draw curtain and talk in low tones in semi- private rooms; - Intercom announcements should not link patient to a specific service or condition; - ✓ Never leave test results on answering machines; - ✓ Do not play messages via speakerphone. - Electronic patient information: - Computer monitors should face away from the public; - Exit patient databases before leaving a workstation; - ✓ Never share passwords and ID's; - Internal emails containing PHI should be encrypted. - Paper patient information: - ✓ Sign-in sheets should only contain the Name, Date & Time; - ✓ When placing patient charts in bins outside of patient rooms, the name should face the wall;
+- Staff members are required to put safeguards in place to protect patients' information. - Safeguards must be in place whether on-site or off-site.
+PHI should not be taken off- site unless absolutely necessary. - Never dispose PHI (in any form) in trash cans use designated secure bins / shredders. - Oral patient information: - No professional conversations in public areas (ex: cafeteria, elevators); - Draw curtain and talk in low tones in semiprivate rooms; - ✓ Intercom announcements should not link patient to a specific service or condition;

+- ✓ Never leave test results on answering machines; - Check patient chart for consent before discussing care with visitors; - Do not play messages via speakerphone.

+Electronic patient information:

+- Computer monitors should face away from the public; - Exit patient databases before leaving a workstation; - ✓ Never share passwords and ID's; - Emails containing PHI should be encrypted and sent through Lotus Notes; - Unencrypted USB drives / portable devices containing PHI may not be taken off-site or used for long-term storage.

+Paper patient information:

-- ✓ Never leave PHI unattended and accessible to others, such as on conference tables or at nursing stations; - Interoffice mail containing PHI should be sealed or stamped with a "Confidential" notice; - ✓ All documents containing any patient information must be shredded.
+- ✓ Sign-in sheets should only contain the Name, Date & Time; - When placing patient charts in bins outside of patient rooms, the name should face the wall; - Never leave PHI unattended and accessible to others, such as on conference tables or at nursing stations; - Interoffice mail containing PHI should be sealed or stamped with a "Confidential" notice.

-M. Staff Confidentiality
+M. Student Immunizations